-- The exam must start within a certain time frame within the day.
-This is to preserve the security of the exam. - The exam can only be taken on three selected dates 30th November, 4th December or 6th December 2023. - The break must occur at the same point for ALL candidates after the Verbal Reasoning section.
-Candidates must resume the exam after a break of 30 minutes. - Only Consortium schools are allowed to run afternoon sittings.
+The exam must start within a certain time frame within the day.
+This is to preserve the security of the exam.

+The exam can only be taken on three selected dates - Friday 29th November, Tuesday 3rd December and Thursday 5th December 2024.

+The break must occur at the same point for ALL candidates - after the Verbal Reasoning section.
+Candidates must resume the exam after a break of 30 minutes.

+Only Consortium schools are allowed to run afternoon sittings.
 We allow this to increase capacity for candidates to take the assessment at Consortium schools if required, and because our schools ensure there is no possibility of afternoon candidates finding out the questions from morning candidates.